cncf/tag-security/assessments/guide/joint-assessment.md

 * Project Next Steps.
-Link to your general roadmap, if available, then list prioritized next steps that may have an impact on the risk profile of your project, including anything that was identified as part of this review.
+Link to your general roadmap, if available, then list prioritized next steps that may have an impact on the risk profile of your project, including anything that was identified as part of this assessment.
 * CNCF Requests.
 In the initial draft, please include whatever you believe the CNCF could assist with that would increase security of the ecosystem.